iszczesniak/cpp/move/index.md

 A class can have either the copy constructor or the move constructor, both or none.

-The move constructor of class `T` has a single parameter of the rvalue reference to `T` type, i.e., `T &&`.
+The move constructor of class `T` has a single parameter of type `T &&`.

 In the example below the class has both constructors defined: